Carlos Alcaraz: 2022: US Open champion, world No. 1

-In his first match as world No. 1, Alcaraz lost his singles match at the 2022 Davis Cup Finals to Félix Auger-Aliassime.
-Next, he lost to David Goffin in the first round of the Astana Open.
-Alcaraz reached the semifinals in Basel, where he was defeated again by eventual champion Auger-Aliassime.
+Alcaraz's season ended more flatly.
+He lost his first singles match as world No. 1 to Félix Auger-Aliassime at the 2022 Davis Cup Finals.
+He lost to David Goffin in the first round of the Astana Open, and lost again to Auger-Aliassime in Basel.
 Alcaraz reached the quarterfinals of the Paris Masters, but retired down a set to Holger Rune.
 A day later, he announced he had suffered an abdominal tear requiring a six-week layoff, forcing him to end his season early.
-He withdrew from the ATP Finals and the Davis Cup Finals.
-Alcaraz, at the age of 19 years and 214 days, ended the year as youngest and first teenage world No. 1 in the ATP era, and second youngest of all-time behind Hoad.
+At 19 years and 214 days, Alcaraz ended the year as youngest and first teenage world No. 1 in the ATP era, and second youngest of all-time behind Hoad.